This is a full-time position and receives all benefits afforded to regular employees. This position requires working 40 hours per week.

-- Communicates with supervisor, employees, community service workers, other departments, county officials, law enforcement agencies, vendors, sales representatives, insurance companies, attorneys, court officials, victims, offenders, parole/probation officers, social service agencies, the public, media contacts, state/federal agencies, outside agencies, and other individuals as needed to coordinate work activities, review status of work, exchange information, or resolve problems.
+- Communicates with supervisor, employees, other departments, County officials, property owners, residents, contractors, architects, engineers, utility companies, local/state/federal agencies, the public, outside agencies, and other individuals as needed to coordinate work activities, review status of work, exchange information, or resolve problems.

-- Provides assistance or backup coverage to other employees or departments as needed; performs other duties as required.
+- Provides assistance to other employees or departments as needed; performs other duties as required.

-Qualifications: High school diploma or GED; supplemented by college level course work or vocational training in secretarial science, basic bookkeeping, and personal computer operations; supplemented by three (3) years previous experience and/or training that includes secretarial work, bookkeeping, office administration, customer service, database maintenance, and personal computer operations, with experience in Human Resources preferred; or any equivalent combination of education, training, and experience which provides the requisite knowledge, skills, and abilities for this job.
+Qualifications: Associate’s degree in general building construction, construction trades, or building inspection and plan review specialties; supplemented by three (3) years previous experience and/or training that includes general building construction, construction trades, code enforcement/interpretation, and a variety of building inspection and plan review specialties; or any equivalent combination of education, training, and experience which provides the requisite knowledge, skills, and abilities for this job.